Leylak (film)

 Leylak is a 2021 short drama film directed by Scott Aharoni and Dennis Latos and starring Nadir Sarıbacak.
 The film was written by Mustafa Kaymak.
 Leylak was shot and edited during the COVID-19 pandemic, in which the film is set.
+Actor Colman Domingo serves as an executive producer.

 The film held its world premiere at the 20th Annual Tribeca Film Festival on June 12, 2021, where it won Special Jury Mention in the Best Narrative Short category.